 It’s moving day.
-The truck’s outside, your belongings are boxed up but then your eyes fall on your chunky L-shaped sofa, that king-size bed and not to forget, the 6-seater dining table.
+The truck’s outside, your belongings are boxed up, but then your eyes fall on your chunky L-shaped sofa, that king-size bed, and not to forget, the 6-seater dining table.
 A bead of sweat trickles down your forehead.
+Do you really have to disassemble and then assemble all this?

 Movers have got you covered on most fronts.
 Here’s the deal.